tqtezos/assets.tqtezos.com/docs/experimental/ticket-auction.md

 ---

 ## Introduction
-Tickets are a feature added to Tezos in the Edo protocol upgrade that allow a smart contract to authenticate data with respect to a Tezos address.
+Tickets are a feature added to Tezos in the Edo protocol proposal that allow a smart contract to authenticate data with respect to a Tezos address.
 They provide a convenient mechanism  to grant portable permissions or issue tokens without requiring the token holder or permission grantee to interact